ffalt/tileit/README.md

 }
 ```

-Note: Maps for Tirex are loaded from the Tirex configuration path
+Note: Maps for Tirex are loaded from the Tirex configuration path, so no extra config files are needed.
+You may overwrite a tirex map by just reusing the map name (eg. for memcaching)

-see /maps/map-examples/ for more examples
+see <a href="https://github.com/ffalt/tileit/tree/master/maps/maps-example">/maps/map-examples/</a> for examples

 ### Source Configuration